lgreco/InventingTheFuture/topics/technopolis_on_murray_hill.md

 ### Enter Vail

-Into this chaos came Theodore Newton Vail, one of the most consequential corporate executives in American history — and one of the least remembered.
+Into this chaos came Theodore Newton Vail, one of the most remarkable corporate executives in American history — also one of the least remembered.
 Vail had served as AT&T's first president in the 1880s, but he resigned in 1889 over a conflict with the company's board, who prioritized short-term dividends over long-term service investment.
 He spent two decades in South America building electric streetcar systems and hydropower plants before AT&T's board, in desperation, brought him back as president in 1907.

 Vail returned with a philosophy that was radical for its time and still sounds unusual now.
 He believed the telephone was not just a product to sell but a public utility whose value depended entirely on universal reach.
 A telephone network that connected only wealthy urban subscribers was less valuable — to everyone, including AT&T — than one that connected every household in America.
 This was the doctrine that became the company's famous motto: **"One Policy, One System, Universal Service."**